Staph Infections In Kids: Symptoms, Treatment & Home Remedies

 4. Severe staph infections, such as endocarditis, pneumonia, or bacteremia, require hospitalization and administration of intravenous antibiotics.

 The prognosis of the infection will depend on its type and severity.
 The doctor may prescribe other medications to reduce the symptoms and subdue any discomfort.
 Certain staph bacteria, such as methicillin-resistant Staphylococcus aureus (MRSA), are resistant to conventional antibiotics.
-The child could be prescribed alternative antibiotics if infected by resistant staph infection.
+The doctors may prescribe alternative antibiotics to treat MRSA infection in children.

 protip_icon Did you know?